 - the articles of association,

-- specimen signatures form the company directors,
+- specimen signatures of the company directors,

+You will also need to open a bank account for the company, where the minimum required share capital will be deposited.
 The business start-up costs can vary according to the type of company and the materials and equipment required for your specific business activity.
 Your company will also need an accountant that will make sure you comply with the requirements for accountancy in Italy.
 Our company formation experts can help you with professional accounting services.